nhamtung/MyFaceRecognize/README.md

 # Camture image and save to folder imageCapture with jetson TX2
 # folderName is name of folder to save image of person capture (simple folderName is name of persion)
-# press key 'C' tu capture image
+# press key 'C' to capture image
 # Capture five image to auto encode image
 - Run: $python3 captureImage.py --name='folderName'
 --------------------------------------------------------------------------------